Agihawi/Gel_Conference_Poster_1/README.md

 # Poster Production

 The poster was created using the [posterdown](https://cran.r-project.org/web/packages/posterdown/index.html) package.
 To run, render the `Posterdown.Rmd` file.
 The output will be in html format.
 A PDF version is also provided in this repo.
-The libraries should automatically load or prompt for installation if they are not already installed.
+If you don't have the required libraries please run `Rscript install.R` from the repository directory.

 # SEPATH Pipeline Parameters: